Understanding the Connection Between ADHD and Sleep Deprivation

 9. Help your child prioritize homework and chores.
 Using a checklist for daily chores and daily lists for homework and studying can help kids stay on task and able to finish their work before bedtime.
 Suggest time frames for each activity and use an egg timer to give a visual reminder of time elapsing.
 (Digital timers are less effective.)
 This will help to keep the process moving.

-10. Offer a token or stickers to signify a success in following the bedtime schedule or staying on a particular task.
-Allow your child to trade them in for a small reward the next day such as a choosing a favorite after-school activity.
+10. Offer a token or stickers to signify success in following the bedtime schedule or staying on a particular task.
+Allow your child to trade them in for a small reward the next day such as choosing a favorite after-school activity.

 11. Ask your child’s doctor about ADHD medication and its possible effects on sleep.
 If your child is taking stimulant medication, the dosage or administration time may need to be adjusted